jina-ai/finetuner/docs/notebooks/using_mclip.md

 # Multilingual Text To Image search with MultilingualCLIP

 Most text-image models are only able to provide embeddings for text in a single language, typically English.
 Multilingual CLIP models, however, are models that have been trained on multiple different languages.
-This allows the model the produce similar embeddings for the same sentence in multiple different languages.
+This allows the model to produce similar embeddings for the same sentence in multiple different languages.

-This guide will show you how to finetune a multilingual CLIP model for a text to image retrieval in non-English languages.
+This guide will show you how to finetune a multilingual CLIP model for a text to image retrieval task in non-English languages.

 *Note, Check the runtime menu to be sure you are using a GPU/TPU instance, or this code will run very slowly.*